Fitting Powder Diffraction data

 Hint:

-You can use the same approach as in the previous part of the tutorial, but this time we will create a new project for the LBCO fit.
+You can use the same approach as in the previous part of the notebook, but this time we will create a new project for the LBCO fit.

 Solution: